Nazeeh21/wave-portal-svelte/README.md

 You'll notice that, by clicking on any of the greetings, nothing is happening.
 Also, we are not able to see any previous greetings.
 So, let's add logic to send greetings to our Smart Contract and fetch all the previous greetings.

-Navigate to the `App.svelte` file under the `code/wave-portal-starter-boilerplate/src` folder, add the following `import` statements.
+Navigate to the `App.svelte` file under the `code/wave-portal-starter-boilerplate/src` folder. `App.svelte` gets rendered on the home page on starting the frontend server.
+Add the following `import` statements.

 ```svelte
 import { ethers } from 'ethers';